-- Hold a non-tenured assistant professor appointment at an accredited institution of higher education in the U.S. or an equivalent full-time staff scientist position at a research institution; and - Have completed their terminal degree or post-graduate clinical training within the ten (10) years prior to September 30, 2018; and - Have never previously received NIJ funding as a PI on a research project with the exception of Graduate Research Fellows or Data Resources Program grantees.
+- Hold a non-tenured assistant professor appointment at an accredited institution of higher education in the United States or an equivalent full-time staff scientist position at a research institution; and - Have completed a terminal degree or post-graduate clinical training within the ten (10) years prior to September 30, 2018, and - Have never previously received NIJ funding as a PI on a research project with the exception of Graduate Research Fellows or Data Resources Program grantees.

-If seeking to be

-considered for the New Investigator/Early Career Opportunity, the applicant should identify that this is a New Investigator/Early Career proposal on the title page of their application.
+If seeking to be considered for the New Investigator/Early Career Opportunity, the applicant should identify that they are submitting a New Investigator/Early Career proposal on the title page of the application.